-The following conditions shall apply to the discharges from Dalecarlia Sedimentation Basins through Outfall 002.
+The permittee is authorized to discharge in accordance with the terms and conditions set forth in Part I of this permit.
+In addition, the following conditions shall apply to the discharges from Dalecarlia Sedimentation Basins through Outfall 002A.

 - 1. This permit specifically prohibits the direct discharges of residuals from the sedimentation basins during the Shortnose and Atlantic Sturgeon Spring Spawning Season (March 15 through July 1).
-In the event that a residuals discharge as result of a bypass or upset occurs during this period of time, the permittee shall follow notification procedures found at Part II.B.4.c and shall take the actions found at Part II.D.e of this permit.
-During the Shortnose Sturgeon Spring Spawning Season, all discharges must meet the conditions of Part 1 Section A. - 2.
-Permittee is required to test the discharge from the Dalecarlia Sedimentation Basins for chlorine.
-The sampling location shall be at the access port in the discharge pipe between the Dalecarlia Sedimentation Basins and the point of entry into the Potomac River.
+In the event that a residuals discharge as result of a bypass or upset occurs during this period of time, the permittee shall follow notification procedures found at Part II.B.4.c and shall take the actions found at Part II.D.1.e of this permit.
+During the Shortnose and Atlantic Sturgeon Spring Spawning Season, all discharges must meet the conditions of Part I.A. - 2.
+Permittee is required to test the discharge from the Dalecarlia Sedimentation Basins for total residual chlorine.
 If these samples show a detectable level of chlorine, which for the purpose of this permit is defined as equal to or greater than 0.1 mg/L, the permittee shall provide treatment to ensure that the discharge contains no detectable amounts of chlorine before it is discharged to the Potomac River.
+The permittee shall notify EPA if a new treatment is added to the discharge.